-Here’s how a People Ops approach can make open enrollment more secure and more enjoyable for your employees.
+Here’s how a people operations approach can help streamline open enrollment season, and make it more secure and enjoyable for your employees.

 Like all things, the nature of work shifts over time.
 A focus on technology has been shifting to a focus on people and the ability to nurture and unleash their greatest potential for some time now — but the COVID-19 pandemic has accelerated it.

-If the past year has taught us anything, it’s that we’re all people struggling with many of the same or similar challenges.
+If the past few years have taught us anything, it’s that we’re all people struggling with many of the same or similar challenges.
 We’ve also learned that a functional and healthy work environment has to take the people aspect into serious account.

 Enter the emergence of People Operations, which features department roles focused exclusively on making work exciting, engaging, and rewarding for all team members.
 This isn’t your traditional HR role that deals largely with processes and compliance — this is a people-first role.

-While People Ops will look different across the board — at companies big and small and highly technical to traditionally analog — every People Ops department will have to deal with the same major event every year: open enrollment.
+While People Ops will look different across the board — at companies big and small and highly technical to traditionally analog — every People Ops department will have to deal with the same major event every year: open enrollment operations.

 Here’s how focusing on people over process can make open enrollment at your small business the best it can be for the employees who dedicate their time to working for you and your company.